leejoonli/code-every-day/log.md

 ## Thoughts

 Learned something interesting about Python.
 You can copy a list by using this syntax '[:]'.
 Made a copy, took the min value out, and then returned the list copy.

+# Day 44 (3/17/2022)

+## MongoDB

+Revisiting MongoDB, Mongoose, and Express.

+## Thoughts

+Almost finished with the MongoDB exercise.
+Last thing to add is the endpoints.